-If this is your first time visiting Chiang Mai and you need some advice on how to reach the city’s terminals and get around, then check out this Guide to Arriving in Chiang Mai!
+If this is your first time visiting Chiang Mai and you need some advice on how to reach the city’s terminals and get around, then check out this Guide to Travelling to Chiang Mai!
 You will find several options to get you to your destination within the city before moving on to the festival.

 The festival takes place at Lanna Rock Garden, which is about 30 minutes from the centre of Chiang Mai.
 There are several transport options to get you there which you can choose from depending on your travel needs and preferences.

 There is a car park near the entrance for both scooters and cars.
 The space in the car park is limited but as far as I know it didn’t reach capacity when I was there in 2019 as the majority of people opted for taxis or public transport.
 There is a small parking fee, you can either pay the daily rate or buy a weekend pass.

 If you’re from out of town and would also prefer to have the flexibility of having your own ride then you can rent a scooter or car from the Old City.
 Car rental companies are also located at the airport so you can even come straight from there to the festival.